 - History of America.

 Here are the top eight promising careers in the field of History-

 1. Pursuing Research in the field of History

 India, as a country, has a glorious past.
 Nationalism in India emerged as a result of people realizing the importance of heritage and its value in the development of India.
-The History of India can be divided into three periods: pre-history, proto-history and History.
+The History of India can be divided into pre-history, proto-history and History.

 While written documents are available for the historical period, many unknown and unsolved mysteries are the subject of research in the pre-history and proto-historical periods.

 The Harappan script has not yet been deciphered, and with the ongoing politics of the country's past, research in History becomes extremely important in a diverse country like India.
 There is a need for dedicated efforts in writing an unbiased and foolproof history of the country.